Teen group therapy is the number one choice for social problems.

 Isolated teens are more likely to suffer from anxiety and depression; these teens withdraw from peers in an effort to quell fears and insecurities.
 Group sessions offer kids a chance to develop better quality peer relationships.
 Kids trapped in poor relationships at school are given a chance to start again and become part of a peer community that appreciates and values them.

 Teens often feel humiliated by social and academic pressures.
-Group work gives kids relief from the stress of their daily lives by providing them with an opportunity to unburden themselves with peers who understand them.
+Teen group therapy offers kids relief from the stress of their daily lives by providing them with an opportunity to unburden themselves with peers who understand them.
 They learn to keep difficulties in perspective and develop a healthy sense of humor.

 Let’s face it, not all kids are equipped with good social skills.
 Yet, they spend most of their education learning in groups.
 The sooner they become skilled at managing themselves in groups, the better.
 Teen group therapy offers teens a rare chance to develop social confidence and self-assurance.
 And that’s the best gift any teenager could ask for.